Skip to content

 xu_designer_destination

-3. In the “Destination Settings” window, select a destination from the drop down menu.
+3. In the “Destination Settings” window, select a destination from the dropdown list.

 assign-destination